-Sponsored by El Cerrito Trail Trekkers and El Cerrito’s Environmental Quality Committee.
-Free.
+Presented by El Cerrito Trail Trekkers and El Cerrito’s Environmental Quality Committee

-The festival is free but maintaining and restoring the Hillside is not.
-Please make a tax-deductible donation to this effort with a check to “ECCF,” with “Hillside Restoration” in the message line.
-ECCF is El Cerrito Community Foundation, our fiscal agent.
+Donations: The festival is free but maintaining and improving the Hillside is not.
+Please make a tax deductible donation with a check to “ECCF,” with “Hillside Improvement” in the message line.
+ECCF is the El Cerrito Community Foundation.
 Send to Pam Austin, 834 Kearney St., El Cerrito, CA 94530.
 Or donate online, www.ectrailtrekkers.org.

-Friday, May 3, 5 p.m. to 7 p.m.
-Introduction to the Hillside Nature Area, its history and natural history.
+5 p.m. to 7 p.m.
+The Hillside Natural Area, its history and natural history.
 Dave Weinstein leads this often steep hike throughout the hillside.
 Co-sponsored by the El Cerrito Historical Society.
-Meet at Location Two, the Motorcycle Hill trailhead, where Navellier meets Blake Street.
+Meet at Location One, Motorcycle Hill trailhead.

-Saturday, May 4, 11 a.m. to 3 p.m.
+11 a.m. to 3 p.m.
 Dog Scouts of America — Merit Badges, Community Service and Therapy Work.
-Co-sponsored by Dog Scouts of America, an organization dedicated to improving the lives of our canine companions.
+Co-sponsored by Dog Scouts of America.
 Meet a Therapy Dog.
-And, does your dog have a super-nose?
-Scent work is a slam-dunk for most dogs, but some training is required.
-Sherlock Dogs .. or wannabes…come and try your sniffing skills.
+And learn scent work.
+It’s a slam-dunk for most dogs, but training is required.
+Dogs, come and try your sniffing skills.
 This drop-in event takes place at Location Two, Madera Elementary School.

 6:30 p.m. to 8:15 p.m.
-Family-friendly Evening Ramble Through the Hillside.
-Alina Constantinescu.
-Enjoy a steep but relaxing 90-minute to two hour stroll through the Hillside.
-The hike is approximately 2.5 miles on trails and sidewalks.
-The inclines are generally mild, with just a couple of steep uphill sections.
-We’ll take breaks as needed to enjoy the views and the conversation.
-Fingers crossed for a clear evening so we can enjoy the sunset.
-Meet at Location Six, the King Court trailhead.
+Family-friendly Evening Ramble.
+Alina Constantinescu leads a steep but relaxing 90-minute to two hour stroll through the Hillside.
+The hike is about 2.5 miles on trails and sidewalks.
+Inclines are generally mild, with a couple of steep uphill sections.
+We’ll take breaks as needed to enjoy views and conversation.
+Meet at Location Five, King Court trailhead.

 Sunday, May 5:

 8:30 a.m. to 10 a.m.
 Early Morning Bird Walk led by Golden Gate Audubon Society member Tara McIntire.
 Explore the Hillside Natural Area with its magnificent views and grasslands covered with beautiful, native, tangled oak forests, creeks and BIRDS!
 The terrain can be steep and difficult.
-Wear sturdy shoes and please bring binoculars if you have them.
-Meet at Location Seven, Schmidt Lane Trailhead.
+Wear sturdy shoes and bring binoculars if you can.
+Meet at Location Six, Schmidt Lane Trailhead.

-11 a.m.
-To 12:30 p.m.
-Preventing Wild Land Fires.
-The Hillside Natural Area is a place of remarkable beauty and value for people, wildlife, native plants, and more.
+11 a.m. to 12:30 p.m.
+Preventing wild land fires walk.
+The Hillside Natural Area is a place of beauty and value for people, wildlife and native plants.
 But it also presents fire danger.
-How can the city and volunteers work together to reduce this danger?
+How do the city and volunteers work together to reduce this danger?
 What more can be done?
 How can you help?
-Learn more by attending this hike led by the city’s fire marshal Dave Gibson.
-Meet at Location Six, the King Court trailhead.
+The city’s fire marshal Dave Gibson leads.
+Meet at Location Five, King Court trailhead.

-1 p.m.
-To 2:30 p.m..
+1 p.m. to 2:30 p.m.
 Insect hike.
 Eddie Dunbar, founder and president of the Insect Sciences Museum of California, will lead a family-friendly yet erudite hike revealing secrets of the Hillside’s tiniest animals.
 Meet at Location Four, Regency Gateway.

 2:30 p.m. to 3:30 p.m.
 Easy Wildflower Walk.
 Join Susan Schwartz from Friends of Five Creeks to enjoy wildflowers and more in this hike aimed both at young people and the general public.
 Meet at Location Five, King Court.